 Don’t forget to access and paddle the Broads you will require a waterways licence.
 With a British Canoeing membership you will be covered to access these waterways.

-Cambridge Cherry Hinton Caravan Club Site – East Anglia
+Cambridge Cherry Hinton Caravan and Motorhome Club Campsite – East Anglia

 At a glance: Touring 56 Camping 6 | Non-members welcome